 \subsubsection{Erlangen}

 Histology slides were selected from the archive of the Institute of Pathology, University Hospital, Erlangen, Germany.
-The dataset consists of de-identified 29 HE-stained WSIs obtained from 29 patients.
+The dataset consists of 29 HE-stained WSIs from 29 patients.
 The WSIs were scanned at 40$\times$ magnification.
-It includes only CLL class (see Figure \ref{fig:ds_overview}).
+It includes only the CLL class (Figure \ref{fig:ds_overview}).